retrocomputacion/retrobbs/readme.txt

     RSS feeds.
   - Misc. code cleanup
   - AudioList now supports HVSC style path to songlength files
-  - Most text parameters other than in calls to the Connection class is expected to be ASCII, not PETSCII, this also counts for the config file
+  - Now most text parameters other than in calls to the Connection class are expected to be ASCII, not PETSCII, this also counts for the config file